jennetd/jet-charge-tagger/README.md

 # Jet Charge Tagger

-A toolkit to train and apply a ParticleNet-based jet charge tagger.
+A toolkit to train and utilize a dynamic graph convolutional neural network model named as the "jet charge tagger", to predict the electric charge of large-radius jets at the Large Hadron Collider.
+The model architecture is inspired by [ParticleNet](https://arxiv.org/abs/1902.08570).

 -----
 ## Requirements